Our events

 Our participants

-The rise to top management level differs significantly from all prior career steps.
-It represents a shift from a departmental role to responsibility for the company as a whole.
-This also includes responsibility for the wider economy, the public good, and above all people.
-The scope of one’s actions changes fundamentally.
-And all within an increasingly complex world of global competition and a rapidly changing society.
+The rise to top management level differs fundamentally from all previous career steps.
+It marks a transition from a departmental role to responsibility for the company as a whole — including its impact on the broader economy, the public good, and, above all, people.
+The scope of one’s actions expands dramatically, all within an increasingly complex world shaped by global competition and rapid societal change.

 Our participants